Gillian Leng: Career

 Leng has been involved in the Cochrane collaboration since its foundation.
 She worked on clinical trials and epidemiological research in Edinburgh, and in London as a consultant in public health medicine.

 Leng participated as a keynote speaker at the 2015 International Festival of Public Health.
 She was also speaker at the World Neuroscience Innovation Forum in 2017, where she discussed gene therapy and cell therapy in treating neurological diseases.
 She then spoke at the ISPOR Summit 2018.

 Leng delivered a presentation for the European Society of Cardiology at an event titled Digital Health 2019.

 She became Deputy Chief Executive at the National Institute for Health and Care Excellence (NICE) in 2007.
 In April 2020, during the first COVID-19 lockdown, she succeeded Andrew Dillon as the CEO of NICE.
 There, she oversaw the creation of new guidelines on COVID-19.
 Previously she was responsible for the initial set up and running of NICE's clinical guidelines programme, for establishing the NICE implementation function, and for setting up NHS Evidence.
 Her other roles included being responsible for the NICE accreditation programme, guideline development in social care, and the NICE programmes of indicators and quality standards.

 She is visiting professor at King's College London, and teaches at NUS Saw Swee Hock School of Public Health.
 She is a trustee and former chair of the Guidelines International Network.
 She is also a member of the steering committee of the International Guideline Development Credentialing & Certification Program (INGUIDE).

 Leng is a member of the Global Commission on Evidence to Address Societal Challenges.
 The commission is a partnership spawned out of COVID-END, with leadership from McMaster University and the Ottawa Hospital Research Institute.

 In May 2022, Leng was appointed to the advisory board of consulting firm Brevia Health.
 The RSM appointed her their dean of education in October 2022.

+Leng led the Leng Review, an independent review which examined the use of physician associates and anaesthesia associates in the National Health Service.
+Published in July 2025, it recommended renaming the roles and introducing stricter supervision to improve patient safety.